-- System metadata index: This level of analysis runs with each data collection cycle and provides only system metadata for system data objects in its results.
-It is useful as a simple inventory of what data objects are present in the volumes you defined and for monitoring resource constraints (such as file size) or prohibited file types (such as .MP3s). - System metadata plus containers: In a simple system metadata index, container data objects (compressed files, PSTs, emails with attachments, and the like) are not included.
-This level of analysis provides container-level metadata in addition to the system metadata for system data objects. - Full-text and content tagging: This option provides the full local language analysis that yields the more sophisticated entity tags.
+- System metadata index.
+This level of analysis runs with each data collection cycle and provides only system metadata for system data objects in its results.
+It is useful as a simple inventory of what data objects are present in the volumes you defined and for monitoring resource constraints, such as file size, or prohibited file types, such as the .MP3 files. - System metadata plus containers.
+In a simple system metadata index, container data objects (compressed files, PSTs, emails with attachments, and the like) are not included.
+This level of analysis provides container-level metadata in addition to the system metadata for system data objects. - Full-text and content tagging.
+This option provides the full local language analysis that yields the more sophisticated entity tags.
 Naturally, completing a full-text index requires more system resources than a metadata index.
-Users must carefully design their volume structure and harvests so that the maximum benefit of IBM StoredIQ Platform 's sophisticated analytics are used, but not on resources that do not require them.
+Users must carefully design their volume structure and harvests so that the maximum benefit of sophisticated analytics is used, but not on resources that do not require them.
 Parameters and limitations on "full-text" indexing are set when the system is configured.